AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 <a id="opIdIdentityProviders_Get an Identity Provider Consent from a Tenant"></a>

 Returns the consent information for an identity provider for a tenant.
-The ConsentState property, if returned, determines whether an identity provider consents to sharing access to its directory with the Data Hub tenant.
+The ConsentState property, if returned, determines whether an identity provider consents to sharing access to its directory with the tenant.
 For example, the expected ConsentState's for AAD include (Pending_)SignIn and (Pending_)ReadAllUsersGroups.

 <h3>Request</h3>